-In fact, we wind up with some fairly common actions.
-We need to do a tech audit.
+In fact, we wind up with the same actions we have for most projects.
+We need to do a technical audit.
 We need to brainstorm campaign ideas.
-The difference is that we now know exactly why we’re doing them — and therefore how to invest in each.
+The difference is that we now know exactly why we’re doing these things — and how much we need to invest in finding an answer.

 Next, form a hypothesis

-In the first step, you exposed the possible solutions.
+In the first step, you exposed all possible approaches to answering the big question.
 By doing that research, you’ll have formed an opinion about what the answer is.
 If not, collecting everything in one place should bring out some contenders.

 Now it’s time to form a hypothesis based on your research and professional intuition.
-Looking at the example spreadsheet, I’m starting to suspect that creating long-tail content will be the best way for the client to increase their organic visibility.
+For instance, looking at the example spreadsheet, I start to suspect that creating long-tail content will be the best way for the client to increase their organic visibility.